How to Visit Memorium Nuremberg Trials

 Our favorite stops were the Imperial Castle of Nuremberg, the Germanisches Nationalmuseum, and the whole Altstadt area around Pegnitz River.

 Memorium Nuremberg Trials has seasonal opening hours.
 The museum is open from 9 AM to 6 PM between April and October, on Monday and Wednesday to Friday.
+On weekends, the museum is open from 10 AM to 6 PM.
+It's closed on Tuesday.
+In the off-season, the museum is usually open from 10 AM to 6 PM and remains closed on Tuesday.

 As mentioned above, Courtroom 600 is now part of the museum, allowing visitors to see it more often.
 Still, it can be closed for special events.